Nuclear Regulatory Commission: Mission and commissioners

 The NRC is headed by five commissioners appointed by the president of the United States and confirmed by the United States Senate for five-year terms.
 One of them is designated by the president to be the chairman and official spokesperson of the commission.
 The chairman is the principal executive officer of the NRC, who exercise all of the executive and administrative functions of the commission.

-The current chairman is David A. Wright.
-President Trump designated Wright as chairman of the NRC effective January 20, 2025.
+The current chairman is Ho Nieh.
+President Trump designated Nieh as chairman of the NRC effective January 8, 2026.

 Current commissioners

-The current commissioners as of 1 August 2025:
+The current commissioners as of 8 January 2026: